Are you putting a lot of time and energy (and probably money) into writing your blog posts?

 - share the post on their social media accounts

-It all depends on your particular goal for writing the piece, but ultimately, it’s about extending the engagement.
+It all depends on your particular goal for writing the piece, but ultimately, it’s about extending the engagement and driving meaningful results.
 Get them to do something.

 Learn More: How to Create CTAs that Actually Cause Action